-Alumni Spotlight: Dr. Max Holmes
+Alumni Spotlight: Dr. Max Holmes, Woodwell Climate Research Center

 Note from Dr. Kathy Kretman, Director, Center for Public and Nonprofit Leadership, McCourt School of Public Policy, Georgetown University:

 In 2014, Dr. Max Holmes, then Senior Scientist at Woodwell Climate Research Center, attended our Nonprofit Management Executive Certificate Program.
 I was excited that a scientist was interested in learning about nonprofit management.
 Since then, the need for climate change science and policy action has become more urgent, and Woodwell has grown significantly, most recently receiving $41 million for a six-year program, permafrost pathways, funded through the TED Audacious Project.
-Today, Max serves as the Acting President and Executive Director at Woodwell, while Dr. Phil Duffy, Woodwell’s President, is on leave from the Center, serving as the Climate Adviser in the Office of Science and Technology Policy at the White House.
+Today, Max serves as the President and CEO at Woodwell, while Dr. Phil Duffy, Woodwell’s President, is on leave from the Center, serving as the Climate Adviser in the Office of Science and Technology Policy at the White House.

 Kathy: Woodwell Climate Research Center is named for its founder, Dr. George Woodwell.
 What was his vision for how science should influence policy?
 How has that carried through into the Center’s work today?